This story was updated in June 2018 following the announcement of Drax’s pilot BECCS project.

 Is there a way to generate electricity not only with no emissions, but with negative emissions?

-A year on from the historic Paris Agreement – which sets a target of keeping global temperature rise below two degrees Celsius – innovative solutions for reducing emissions are critical.
-Among these, few are more promising than bioenergy carbon capture and storage (BECCS).
+A few years on from the historic Paris Agreement – which sets a target of keeping global temperature rise below two degrees Celsius – innovative solutions for reducing emissions are critical.
+Among these, few are more promising than BECCS.

-It sounds like a straightforward solution – capture carbon emissions and lock them up hundreds of metres underground – but the result could be game-changing: generating electricity with negative emissions.
+It sounds like a straightforward solution – capture carbon emissions and lock them up hundreds of metres underground or turn the carbon into useful products – but the result could be game-changing: generating electricity with negative emissions.

 Carbon capture and storage (CCS) technology works by trapping the carbon dioxide (CO2) emitted after a fuel source has been used and moving it to safe storage – often in depleted oil and gas reservoirs underground.